Sumanth077/Hands-On-AI-Engineering/README.md

 A curated collection of practical, production-ready AI projects across multiple modalities, including language models, multimodal models, OCR systems, RAG pipelines, and AI agents.
 Each project is designed to help you learn, experiment, and build real-world AI applications.

-For sponsorship or collaboration inquiries, reach the maintainer at [sumanth@devable.ai](mailto:sumanth@devable.ai).

 ## 📋 Table of Contents

 - [🎯 Why This Repository?](#-why-this-repository)